filebrowser/community/builds.md

 ## Run or build the backend

 Frontend artifacts are embedded in the backend with [go.rice](github.com/GeertJohan/go.rice/rice).
-Therefore, prior to following the regular golang procedure this needs to be executed in the root of the `backend` repository:
+Therefore, prior to following the regular golang procedure this needs to be executed in subdir `lib` of the `backend` repository:

 ``` bash
 # Install rice tool if not present